R0b0To/iGPlus/README.md

-# iGPx
+# iGPlus
-Extension for igpmanager game
+Extension for igpmanager game.
+Chrome and Firefox compatibility

 ## What it Does
-Inject HTML elements into the game website, enhacing the user experience.
+Inject HTML elements into the game website, adding useful shortcuts and quality of life improvments.